 Meet Dr. V

-Dr. V is an assistant professor of psychology at Jacksonville University and is a pre-licensed professional working towards licensure in the State of Florida.
-Her clinical work is supervised by Dr. Amanda Lawson- Ross, Licensed Psychologist ( PY9093).
+Dr. V is an assistant professor of psychology at Jacksonville University and is a Licensed Psychologist in the State of Florida (PY 11771).
 In her free time Dr. V enjoys reading, brunching, binge-watching reality TV and movies, and spending time with her family and friends.

 My Professional Background